 Victorville is a larger medium-sized city located in the state of California.
 With a population of 135,950 people and 29 constituent neighborhoods, Victorville is the 45th largest community in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Victorville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Victorville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Victorville are a mix of both white- and blue-collar jobs.
 Overall, Victorville is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Victorville who work in office and administrative support (13.34%), sales jobs (12.86%), and personal care services (7.32%).
+There are especially a lot of people living in Victorville who work in sales jobs (14.69%), office and administrative support (9.43%), and food service (5.44%).

-The rate of college-level education in Victorville is quite a bit lower than the national average among all cities of 21.84%: just 10.53% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Victorville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.88% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Victorville in 2010 was $15,873, which is low income relative to California and the nation.
-This equates to an annual income of $63,492 for a family of four.
+The per capita income in Victorville in 2018 was $21,571, which is lower middle income relative to California and the nation.
+This equates to an annual income of $86,284 for a family of four.
 However, Victorville contains both very wealthy and poor people as well.

 Victorville is an extremely ethnically-diverse city.
 The people who call Victorville home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Victorville, accounting for 54.60% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Victorville residents report their race to be White, followed by Black or African-American.
-Victorville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 52.12% of the city’s residents.
-Important ancestries of people in Victorville include Irish, English, Italian, and French.
+Important ancestries of people in Victorville include German, Irish, English, Italian, and French.

 The most common language spoken in Victorville is English.
 Other important languages spoken here include Spanish and Tagalog.